-Cornell Law School may send students to the Department of Law at the American University in Cairo (AUC) during either the Fall or Spring semesters.
-It should be noted, however, that ACU's academic calendar extends later into the spring than does Cornell's and thus persons attending AUC during the Spring semester must be prepared to negotiate early examination times directly with their faculty members.
+Cornell Law School may send four students to the Department of Law at the American University in Cairo (AUC) during either the Fall or Spring semesters.
+However, ACU's academic calendar extends later into the Spring than does Cornell's and thus the Spring placements are available for 2L's only.

 Language of Instruction